true-myth/true-myth/README.md

 ## Overview

+*NOTE: this documentation is for version 6.x onwards, [which requires using Node 16 module resolution](#requirements).
+If you cannot use that yet, please use version 5.x.*

 True Myth provides standard, type-safe wrappers and helper functions to help help you with two *extremely* common cases in programming:

 -   not having a value